micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 For larger objects we use the transfer manager which splits the object into lots of smaller chunks and uploads or downloads in parallel.

 ---
-/assets/renre-architecture-zoomed.png
-size: contain

-The bit to focus on for now is lots and lots of Fargate containers talking to S3

-TODO: replace this

----

 # The Problem: